HumanCellAtlas/hca-jamboree-representative-genes/README.md

 * Dropouts
 * Mis-assignment of transcript spots to adjacent cells

+### Deliverable
-### Deliverable: module simulating osmFISH per-cell transcript counts
+A module simulating osmFISH per-cell transcript counts
 * Input
    * Target gene panel
    * scRNA-seq data capturing a set of cells to be measured